PottierLoic/Codle/README.md

 - [ ] add statistics
 - [x] add language (whitespace, brainfuck)
 - [x] responsive on mobile
-- [ ] add time's game connection-like where you have to group languages together (in 4 groups).
 - [x] add explanation for each snippet, so player can discover algorithms ?

-suggestions
 - [x] Add cursor pointer to the buttons
-- [almost] move the logic to server, and do not expose the data / solutions in the client
+- [x] move the logic to server, and do not expose the data / solutions in the client
 - [ ] animate the cat ???
 - [x] include the cat in the codle link in header

-- [ ] remove regex solutions fetch  on the start of regex game page
+- [x] remove regex solutions fetch  on the start of regex game page
-- [ ] Remove auto submit when clicking a suggestion in guessForm (clicking a suggestion only fill the input, not submit it)
+- [x] Remove auto submit when clicking a suggestion in guessForm (clicking a suggestion only fill the input, not submit it)
-- [ ] ensure only 1 fetch is done when win
+- [x] ensure only 1 fetch is done when win